Hepion Pharmaceuticals, Inc. (NASDAQ:HEPA) Shares Sold by Virtu Financial LLC

-Virtu Financial LLC cut its position in Hepion Pharmaceuticals, Inc. (NASDAQ:HEPA) by 36.4% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Virtu Financial LLC lowered its stake in shares of Hepion Pharmaceuticals, Inc. (NASDAQ:HEPA) by 36.4% during the second quarter, according to its most recent Form 13F filing with the SEC.
 The fund owned 113,869 shares of the company’s stock after selling 65,161 shares during the period.
-Virtu Financial LLC owned 0.15% of Hepion Pharmaceuticals worth $225,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Virtu Financial LLC owned 0.15% of Hepion Pharmaceuticals worth $225,000 at the end of the most recent quarter.

 Hepion Pharmaceuticals, Inc is a biopharmaceutical company, which engages in the development of drug therapy for treatment of chronic liver diseases.
 It focuses on the development of its product candidate CRV431, a cyclophilin inhibitor that targets biochemical pathways involved in the progression of liver disease.